 In most well-developed countries, the earning differentials between men and women do no longer exist.
 It is no more surprise for women to be able to perform jobs that are as well or even better paid than jobs performed by men.
 Moreover, the labor market has embraced both genders for equal opportunities to develop the same career options without any inequal attitudes or views.

 However, women from underdeveloped areas are still facing difficulties in being able to follow careers in any industry.
 There still exist social labels for jobs that are only available for men and jobs that are specific for women.
 Yet, the rise of the internet and technology are offering women from every corner of the world to get proper education and vocational training to develop any career option they prefer.
-The internet, electronic devices, and online learning classes are perfect tools for women to connect with specialists from all over the world and gain valuable knowledge and skills.
+The internet, electronic devices, and online learning classes are perfect tools for women to connect with specialists from all over the world and gain valuable knowledge and skills – especially it being all managed by a great PR for schools system.
 Whether they wish to specialize in history, chemistry, finances, or foreign languages, the digital revolution engages the process of education for women who live in unprivileged areas.
 Education empowers women to achieve more in their social, career, economic, and family lives.

 Overcome social norms and values

 The most powerful social norm that revolves around the role of women in the societies they live in is motherhood.
 The attitudes and views towards this concept suggest that a woman should perceive the achievement of motherhood as the most important goal of their lives.
 The traditional views regarding parenthood are still disadvantageous for women in underdeveloped countries.
 They are still expected to dedicate their lives to giving birth and raising their children instead of focusing on their personal development and education.
 Education can empower women to make their own decision of becoming mothers or to focus on developing a successful career.